Nissan CVT Transmission Pan Bolt Torque: Proper Torque Spec

 Check for torque wrench calibration

-Inspect thread condition
+Inspect the thread condition

 Apply thread sealant

-Recheck torque after the initial drive
+Recheck the torque after an initial drive

-Refrain from using copper washers
+Refrain from reusing any copper washers

 Here Are Some Researched Torque Specifications For Nissan CVT Transmission Pan Bolts And Drain Plug